IRUNIXNORULE/Lua-scripts-for-cheat/README.md

-# Auto-Cast-Auto-Finish-Reel
+# ALL IN ONE
-Fisch Auto Cast And Auto Finishing Reel
+Fisch Auto Cast And Auto Finishing Reel and AUTO SHAKE